 The following risk factors have been associated with almost all SUDI-related infant deaths:

-Thankfully, in recognising these risk factors, over more recent years, SIDS deaths have been decreasing in Australia.
-This decrease in deaths has been attributed directly to the safe sleeping practices that have been identified and promoted within our country.
+Thankfully, in recognizing these risk factors, over more recent years, SIDS deaths have been decreasing worldwide.
+This decrease in deaths has been attributed directly to the safe sleeping practices that have been identified and promoted around the world.

 So, here are the safe sleeping practices, along with some other suggestions you might like to consider for your baby’s well-being.